 You are allowed to take the MSRA a maximum of three times, although this varies depending on the specialty.
 If you do not achieve a satisfactory score after three attempts, you may not be eligible to apply for the specialty in question.

-How much does MSRA exam cost?
+How much does the MSRA exam cost?

 The assessment itself is free of charge, but please note that any travel and accommodation expenses incurred will be your own responsibility and will not be reimbursed.
-We strongly recommend that you book your assessment as early as possible to secure a spot at the test center nearest to you and avoid any potential inconvenience or delays.
+We strongly recommend that you book your assessment as early as possible to secure a spot at the test centre nearest to you and avoid any potential inconvenience or delays.

-How long is MSRA exam valid for?
+How long is the MSRA exam valid for?

 The MSRA score is valid for one year, after which you will need to retake the exam if you wish to apply for a specialty that requires it.